Idealist logo

 So, what are some things that make work, well, work?

 Both Forbes and Small Business note that relationships with colleagues and office culture rank high on the list.
 Friendships, office banter, and coffee breaks fill us up with all the good feelings.
-But remember: while you’re busy keeping your workplace relationships fun and fulfilling, you should also keep them professional.
+But remember: while you’re busy keeping your workplace relationships fun and fulfilling, it's equally important to keep them professional.

 Below, find easy-to-follow dos and don’ts for keeping things on the up and up with your office husbands, work wives, and cubicle compatriots.